tnq177/transformers_without_tears/readme.md

 # Ace: An implementation of Transformer in Pytorch
 [Toan Q. Nguyen](http://tnq177.github.io), University of Notre Dame

 This is the *re*-implementation of the paper [Transformers without Tears: Improving the Normalization of Self-Attention](https://arxiv.org/pdf/1910.05895.pdf).
+In this work, we introduce SmallInit, FixNorm, and ScaleNorm for warmup-free and/or low-resource Transformer training.

 While the code was initially developed to experiment with multilingual NMT, all experiments mentioned in the paper and also in this guide are meant for bilingual only.
 Regarding the multilingual parts of the code, I followed [XLM](https://github.com/facebookresearch/XLM) and added the following changes:

 * language embedding: each language has a an embedding vector which is summed to input word embeddings, similar to positional embedding
 * oversampling data before BPE: First training sentences are grouped by languages, then a heuristic multinomial distribution is calculated based on the size of each language.
 We sample sentences from each language according to this distribution so that rarer languages are better represented and won't be broken into very short BPE segments.
 See [their paper](https://arxiv.org/abs/1901.07291) for more information.
 My own implementation is in `preprocessing.py`

 If we train for bilingual only, adding language embedding and oversampling data won't make any difference (according to my early experiments).
 I, however, keep them in the code since they might be useful later.

 This code has been tested with only Python 3.6 and PyTorch 1.4.
 Pretrained models (retrained, not the ones from the paper): [ted gl2en with warmup](https://drive.google.com/file/d/1yhzSLtAHTOjVTFPdpydrBRlm8lhx2jm8/view?usp=sharing), [iwslt15 en-vi with warmup](https://drive.google.com/file/d/1E4suCr-UDlMtjeNCdTrilYU8Szw56m2X/view?usp=sharing) and [without warmup](https://drive.google.com/file/d/1zgnOr1PmHEdt6_0q2Ebt07eOcfnJU-EX/view)
 ## Input and Preprocessing